sigp/lighthouse-tg-bot/README.md

 This repository contains a Telegram bot which will send a messages to alert users of validator activity.

+**Note!** Presently, this only works with the following branch of Lighthouse https://github.com/sigp/lighthouse/pull/2416.
+No other clients are supported at this stage.

 ## Usage

 To create a bot and obtain a `telegram_token`, see the [Telegram Bot Documentation].